ivoklimsa/DockerVSB/lab-2/README.md

     in the /mysqldb container /var/lib/mysql is mapped to /var/lib/docker/volumes/cd79b3301df29d13a068d624467d6080354b81e34d794b615e6e93dd61f89628/_data
     ```

-4. Change into the volume directory on the local host file system and list the contents #vypis!!!
+4. Change into the volume directory on the local host file system and list the contents

     ```
     $ cd $(docker inspect -f '{{(index .Mounts 0).Source}}' mysqldb)